South African pancakes (pannekoek)

-Pannekoek is similar to crepe.
-It should not be too thick, and is at it's best when covered in a layer of cinnamon-sugar.
+Pannekoek is similar to French crepes.
+It should not be too thick, and is at its best when covered in a layer of cinnamon-sugar.
+You might like to add a wee bit of lemon juice too.

 It should not confused with plaatkoekies (pikelets or Scottish pancakes).